About the Vancouver Jewish Film Festival

 Since 1988, with the help of our generous community sponsors, we have presented high quality comedies, dramas, thrillers, hot and timely documentaries and whimsical shorts.

 The festival is a community-building initiative intended to connect audiences through film and storytelling.
 According to Robert Albanese, Executive Director of the Vancouver Jewish Film Festival: “While VJFF remains true to its mission of showcasing the diversity of Jewish culture, heritage and identity through film; our festival is fundamentally about building connections among the various communities in Vancouver and celebrating exceptional filmmaking.”

-The Festival is usually held at the Norman and Annette Rothstein Theatre and Cineplex Fifth Avenue Cinemas BUT not this year in 2021 – Details to follow.
+The Festival is usually held at the Norman and Annette Rothstein Theatre and Cineplex Fifth Avenue Cinemas; online in 2021.